-CSIRO Astronomy and Space Science draws together NASA’s Canberra Deep Space Communication Complex (operated by CSIRO) and CSIRO’s radio astronomy activities which cover instrumentation, astrophysics research, SKA planning and pre-construction work, and the Australia Telescope National Facility.
+The CSIRO Astronomy and Space Science business unit leads CSIRO’s activities in the space sector.
+It draws together NASA’s Canberra Deep Space Communication Complex (operated by CSIRO), our Space Research Program and the CSIRO Centre for Earth Observation as well as CSIRO’s radio astronomy activities (instrumentation, astrophysics research, SKA planning and pre-construction work, the Australia Telescope National Facility)

 From 2010 to 2016 Douglas was Theme Leader and then Program Director for ATNF Operations, leading the operation of the Australian Square Kilometre Array Pathfinder (ASKAP), Parkes Telescope, Australia Telescope Compact Array (ATCA), and Mopra Telescope - which are used by more than 400 Australian and overseas scientists each year.